Aloik1/Born_2be_root/README.md

 ```bash
 sudo nano -l /etc/hostname
 ```
 then you will need to reboot your systen for the changes to take place.

 ```bash
 sudo reboot
 ```
 ### Restore your hostname
 Same thing as changing it, just change it to what is used to be ;)

-### Display partitions and compare then with subject
+### Display partitions and compare them with subject
 These are the partitions with no bonus part:
 <p>
 <img src="https://github.com/Aloik1/Born_2be_root/blob/Images/partitions%20no%20bonus.png?raw=true" alt="Image 1" width="600" style="display:inline-block; margin-right:10px;">